-GTAC ss4.22-4.23 now offers Shippers transporting gas to allocation group 4 and 6 end-users the option of choosing an auto-nomination service.
+GTAC ss4.22-4.23 offer Shippers transporting gas to allocation group 4 and 6 end-users the option of choosing an auto-nomination service.
 Details of the service, including the nomination algorithm, will be set out in a Specified Shipper Nomination SOP and Shippers who opt for the service are known as Specified Shippers.

-Specified Shippers would pay an auto-nomination charge and not pay overrun or underrun charges (GTAC s11.4).
-The auto-nomination charge is, in essence, the same average cost per unit of DNC as is paid by non-Specified Shippers.
+Specified Shippers would pay an auto-nomination charge and not pay overrun or underrun charges (GTAC s11.7).
+From GTAC stakeholder workshop discussions, we understand First Gas intends for the auto-nomination charge to be the same average cost per unit of DNC as is paid by non-Specified Shippers.
 So, the auto nominations process would ensure that Specified Shippers pay no more in OR/UR charges (per GJ of DNC) than the rest of the market.
 The accuracy of the auto-nomination algorithm would therefore not affect the transport charges to Specified Shippers.